AusClimateService/npcp/reports/phase1/phase1_report.md

     <img src="figures/pr_1-in-10yr-bias_task-xvalidation_EC-Earth-Consortium-EC-Earth3_BOM-BARPA-R.png">
     <br>
     <em>
-      Figure 13: Bias in the 1-in-10 year high daily precipitation (relative to the AGCD dataset) for the "cross-validation" assessment task.
+      Figure 13: Bias in the 1-in-10-year high daily precipitation (relative to the AGCD dataset) for the "cross-validation" assessment task.
       Results are shown for the EC-Earth3 GCM (panel a), the BARPA-R RCM forced by that GCM (panel d),